appveyor/website/src/docs/how-to/private-git-sub-modules.md

 When prompted enter key file name, say `submodules` and empty passphrase.

-> `ssh-keygen.exe` utility is part of Git installation for Windows and *typically* it's located in `C:\Program Files (x86)\Git\bin` directory.
+`ssh-keygen.exe` utility is part of Git installation for Windows and *typically* is located in `C:\Program Files (x86)\Git\bin` directory.

 In the current directory you'll find two files: `submodules` which contains private key and `submodules.pub` with public key.

 ## Add SSH public key to GitHub

-> If you have only one sub-module in your main repository you can add public key directly to sub-module repo, however if there are multiple dependencies GitHub won't allow you to add the same key again.
+If you have only one sub-module in your main repository you can add public key directly to sub-module repo, however if there are multiple dependencies GitHub won't allow you to add the same key again.

 Open `submodules.pub` file and copy its contents to clipboard.